When Big Tech extorts democracies, it’s time for tougher regulations

 Decorative image

-Following today’s shocking revelations about the behaviour of Facebook during negotiations of the News Media Bargaining Code, Reset Australia is calling for a radical overhaul of Big Tech regulation.
+Following today’s shocking revelations about the behaviour of Facebook during negotiations of the News Media Bargaining Code, Reset Tech Australia is calling for a radical overhaul of Big Tech regulation.

 “Facebook had almost seven months to prepare for their news ban, and they made a calculated decision to turn off the primary communications channel for fire services during bushfire season, public hospitals in a pandemic, candidates in the middle of an election, and even suicide hotlines.
 It wasn’t their incompetence that saw those pages shut down, it was intentional, calculated malice.
-All to win a handful of concessions in sensible light touch regulation, said Chris Cooper, Executive Director of Reset Australia.
+All to win a handful of concessions in sensible light touch regulation, said Chris Cooper, Executive Director of Reset Tech Australia.

 “They’ve well and truly crossed a red line and no longer deserve the benefit of our trust.
 It’s time for both parties to commit to the tough, systemic regulations we really need to make our digital world safe,”